 - Skin biopsy, especially in adults.

-- Blood tests to look for other causes of blood vessel inflammation, such as systemic lupus erythematosus or hepatitis.
+- Blood tests to look for other causes of blood vessel inflammation, such as systemic lupus erythematosus, ANCA-associated vasculitis or hepatitis.

 - In adults, a kidney biopsy should be done.

 The disease most often gets better on its own.
-Two thirds of children with HSP have only one episode.
+Two thirds of children with IgA vasculitis have only one episode.
 One third of children have more episodes.
-People should have close medical follow-up for 6 months after HSP to look for signs of kidney disease.
+People should have close medical follow-up for 6 months after episodes to look for signs of kidney disease.
+Adults have a greater risk of developing chronic kidney disease.

 Complications may include: